dmnrcht/BikeTracks/doc/report.md

 ![Map](img/fragment_map_detailed_3.png)
 TODO explain that there is a new bottom sheet, different from the previous one so another layout was necessary.

+TODO Explain how the service works and which service we are using.
+Explain how the map fragment must check the service on load to show the red button.

 #### C - Fragment "Settings"
 ![Map](img/fragment_settings_2.png)